Medication Mapper - How to Map Medications

-To map a medication, look at the Unmapped: Potentially Controlled section.
+To map a medication, first look within the Unmapped: Potentially Controlled column to verify if it is a controlled substance.
 This is where ControlCheck lists unmapped medications that the application has identified as possibly controlled, based on the medication name.
 You will be mapping medications to each other or to a generic drug that exists in the system.

 • Unmapped: Potentially Controlled